rsdoiel/antenna/pacific.md

 ---

-## In memoriam: community health advocate, UHPA board member John Caksen
+## In memoriam: community health advocate, UHPA board member John Casken

 date: 2025-01-15, from: University of Hawaiʻi News

 <p>Casken will be remembered for his commitment to improving community health particularly for rural communities in <span aria-label="Hawaii">Hawai&#699;i</span> and for Native Hawaiians.</p>
-The post <a href="https://www.hawaii.edu/news/2025/01/14/in-memoriam-john-caksen/">In memoriam: community health advocate, <abbr>UHPA</abbr> board member John Caksen</a> first appeared on <a href="https://www.hawaii.edu/news">University of Hawaiʻi System News</a>.
+The post <a href="https://www.hawaii.edu/news/2025/01/14/in-memoriam-john-caksen/">In memoriam: community health advocate, <abbr>UHPA</abbr> board member John Casken</a> first appeared on <a href="https://www.hawaii.edu/news">University of Hawaiʻi System News</a>.

 <br>